sarvenaz-vsl/a-Star-Algorithm/README.md

 # a* Algorithm
- Implementing a* ucs and bfs algoritms for snake game And a gui for showing paths created by each algorithm
+ Implementing a* ucs and bfs algoritms for snake game, and a gui for showing paths created by each algorithm